General

 • Housing: Technologies that reduce the cost of supplying new housing, expanding access to capital for acquisition, improve risk-prediction and supply projection methods, or ease the costs and hassles of access and administration of housing affordability programs.

-• Climate: Technologies that create and advance resilient and sustainable cities by providing services and products for local environments, which includes buildings, neighborhoods, communities, and public spaces.
-These innovations may find applications in sustainability, climate change, renewable power sources, infrastructure, utilities, public works, beneficial use, circular economy, zero waste, and more.
+• Risk and Resilience: Technologies that create and advance resilient and sustainable cities by providing services and products for local environments, which includes buildings, neighborhoods, communities, and public spaces.
+These innovations may find applications in sustainability, climate impacts, renewable power sources, infrastructure, utilities, public works, beneficial use, circular economy, zero waste, and more.

 • Mobility: Technologies that improve methods and modalities (including air, land, water) for moving people and goods from one place to another, which consist of transport infrastructure, vehicles, and operations.
 These innovations may find applications in transportation, logistics, product delivery, autonomous vehicles, ridesharing and more.